 Welcome to Purcell Pavilion

-The debate at Notre Dame will take place in the Purcell Pavilion of the Joyce Center.
-Home to the Fighting Irish men’s and women’s basketball and volleyball teams, Purcell Pavilion has also hosted numerous non-athletics related events, including University Commencement ceremonies, a United States Postal Service stamp unveiling and a talk by U.S. Supreme Court justice Ruth Bader Ginsburg.
+The first 2020 U.S. presidential debate will take place in the Purcell Pavilion at the Joyce Center.
+Home to the Fighting Irish men’s and women’s basketball and volleyball teams, Purcell Pavilion has also hosted numerous non-athletics events, including University Commencement ceremonies, a United States Postal Service stamp unveiling and a talk by U.S. Supreme Court Justice Ruth Bader Ginsburg.
+The building is notable for what takes place not only inside the arena, but also on the roof.
+Atop the Joyce Center sits the state of Indiana’s largest green roofscape — more than 79,000 square feet (nearly two acres) of 25 plant species contribute to the University’s Comprehensive Sustainability Strategic Plan.

 Visit South Bend Mishawaka